Killing of Muawanatul Chasanah

 On 2 December 2001, a 19-year-old Indonesian maid, Muawanatul Chasanah, was found beaten to death in a house by the Bedok Reservoir, Singapore.

 Her killer was Ng Hua Chye, a tour guide and Chasanah's employer.
 Ng's wife, Tan Chai Hong, was also discovered to be involved.
 Both were arrested and charged in connection to the maid's death.
-The outcome of the case was Ng being sentenced to a total of 18 years and six months' imprisonment with 12 strokes of the cane for culpable homicide, while Ng's wife, who did not take part in the killing, was instead given a jail term of nine months for maid abuse and failing to make a police report on her husband's offences.
+Ng was eventually sentenced to 18 years and six months' imprisonment with 12 strokes of the cane for culpable homicide, while Ng's wife, who did not take part in the killing, was given a jail term of nine months for maid abuse and failing to make a police report on her husband's offences.

 Employment

 In 2000, Chasanah, then 17 years old, travelled from Indonesia to Singapore to work as a maid.
 After she arrived in Singapore, she was employed by 47-year-old Ng Hua Chye and his wife, 30-year-old Tan Chai Hong (also known as Rainbow Tan), who had a daughter and son.
 Her first day of work began on 3 August 2000.